stevenaeola/progblack_2425/assignment_2/PITCHME.md

 ---

-## DRAFT Term 2 Programming Exercise Outline DRAFT
+## Term 2 Programming Exercise Outline

 - Submission by 14:00 Thursday 1 May 2025
 - Return after end of exam period